-A. At least one lecture course from each of areas I-III listed below.

-- B. Three laboratory courses beyond K101-K103 selected from areas I-IV below.
+- A. At least one lecture course from each of areas I-III listed below. - B. Three laboratory courses beyond K101-K103 selected from areas I-IV below.
+To receive credit for a laboratory for which there is an accompanying pre- or corequisite lecture, the lecture must be completed with a minimum grade of C-.
 A maximum of 2 credit hours of K493 Independent Research may be applied to the biology credit hour requirement.
-K493 will count as one laboratory course. - C. Electives-consisting of sufficient lecture and laboratory course work to total 30 credit hours (including core sequence credit hours).
+K493 will count as one laboratory course. - C. Capstone Experience: this requirement is met by taking either K493 Independent Research (1 cr.) or K490 Capstone (1 cr.) in the senior year. - D. Electives consisting of sufficient lecture and laboratory course work to total 30 credit hours (including core sequence credit hours).
 These credits may be selected from any of the areas I-IV below.